canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 So this episode does not so much reject the premise of Hobbes's _Leviathan_ - that an all powerful monarch is necessary for a harmonious society - but does then go on to say that it's not just unnecessary but actually kind of harmful for the monarch to actually _do_ anything!
 Instead, the function of the monarch can be found instead in the social relations themselves, codified in the 'royal rules'.

 What is this 'monarch', that cannot act except as governed by a particular logic, and arises not from a particular individual's actions but from the totality of social relations?
-My immediate answer is capital... but perhaps a similar concept could apply to previous societies.
-(Fredy Perlman can pop up here and say 'Leviathan'!)
+Perhaps this isn't so very far from Hobbes - certainly, later writers, such as Perlman, have taken Hobbes's word 'leviathan' and turned it on its head as a vast evil force structuring history.

 [Jackie](https://baeddel.tumblr.com) pointed out that in medieval Ireland prior to the English conquest, there was a complicated system of federal authority, with between five and nine kingdoms each ruled by a king.
 In the legal fiction, these kings were all subject to a presumed High King - but for much of history, this High King was mostly a ceremonial title, and in practice, the nominal High Kings - whose claims were disputed up until the very last one! - ruled over just their own kingdoms.
 But despite not actually excercising authority, the nominal existence of these High Kings helped justify the social order.
 (Feel free to dispute my vague understanding if you actually know about this period of history!)

+But perhaps we could narrow it to something more specific.
+In our present society, the logic of capital, of value, is what rules.
+Sure enough, society becomes divided into bourgeois and proletariat, but on a more fundamental level, the way we relate to each other is subsumed to this structure by forces more inexorable than the will of individual capitalists.
+The capitalists, themselves, are compelled to follow the logic of the market, the relentless drive towards accumulation, or find themselves shut out from the process and their role taken up by more willing capitalists.
+There is [a quote](https://edwad.tumblr.com/post/161455650146/if-the-capitalist-merely-executes-the-logic-of) from the Marxian economist Michael Heinrich that I like on this topic:

+> If the capitalist merely executes the logic of capital, then it is not he, but rather capital, self-valorizing capital, that is the “subject” of the process.
+Marx refers to capital in this regard as the “automatic subject,” a phrase that makes the paradox clear: on the one hand, capital is an automaton, something lifeless, but on the other, as the “subject,” it is the determining agent of the whole process.

+How far can we take this episode's 'Royal Rules' for a metaphor for capital?
+Probably not very far, but bear with me here, I'm having fun.
+When Finn disobeys the Rules - which he finds nonsensical and alien, and which force him to participate in certain social processes just to survive - the goblins immediately panic and lie down for 'punishment' they imagine will come.
+Perhaps this can be read as reflecting the belief that capitalism is freedom, and the alternative is either the Hobbesian state of nature, or tyranny and absolute punishment.
+And yet, to the viewer, the Goblins' belief in the necessity of these nonsensical rules is clearly irrational, and Finn is the understandable one.

+Of course, science fiction authors have gotten a lot of mileage about imagining how strange our society would look to a carefully constructed alien Other who can call the things the author dislikes nonsensical and primitive.
+Perhaps we can see this as a more obligue, and broader-ranging, critique along similar lines...

-And is the episode really saying this 'Silent King' is a good thing?
+Is the episode really saying this 'Silent King' is a good thing?
 Initially I read the episode as endorsing this idea, but on reflection I think it's more ambivalent.
 Like many things in _Adventure Time_, it's hard to tell just how seriously to take it.
 After all, it's easy to dismiss the goblins as just one more wacky village...

 ### Episode 15: _The Real You_